 Step 8: Now that you have your base white background layer, go back to the title, ungroup it, and move the SWEET and KISSES off to the side.
 Make sure the "Thanks for being so" is set to NO CUT and position your white background layer over them.
 Use the Silhouette software to do a Print and Cut of the shape.
 You will also want to Print and Cut the little tags for the candy.
 (Make sure the words on the tags are also set to NO CUT)

 Once you cut all of the piece out, you should have a base grey layer, a white layer, the SWEET title, the KISSES shape, the tags for the candy and the layers for the candy.

-For the jar lid, I used the AWNING cut file and resized the pieces to make the strips approximately 4.5" in length.
+For the jar lid, I used the Cream and Sugar Borders cut file and resized the pieces to make the strips approximately 4.5" in length.
 I cut several of the strips out of white card stock and cut a bunch of the little layering pieces out of Cream and Sugar 6x6 paper.
 I adhered them around the sides of the lid and then topped the lid with a simple scallop circle punch (I didn't use the round metal top in the lid, only the side piece).
 Finally I adhered Doodlebug pixie sticks to the back of the title piece and poked holes in my scallop top to hold the title in place.

 Thank you so much for checking out this project today!
 Be sure to check out all of the cute Cream and Sugar cut files available in the Silhouette Online Store and in Lori Whitlock's SVG shop.